 I’ve never known what to think about Lena Dunham—what to make of her, how to speak about her, how to relate myself to her, or whether I should at all.
-As a young woman, I’ve felt obligated to have an opinion—a strong one—but have skated by with a variety of mumbled, non-comments about her, requested mostly by women whose opinion I respected, and boys I didn’t want to talk to.
+As a young woman, I’ve felt obligated to have an opinion—a strong one—but have skated by with a variety of mumbled, non-comments, requested mostly by women whose opinion I respected, and boys I didn’t want to talk to.
 I’ve largely avoided her work and the 14 million Google hits associated with her name in order to procrastinate having to make one—to avoid having to reckon with Lena Dunham.
-However, as Lena Dunham’s legacy has grown messier and more fraught, and become more intimately attached to the emblem of white feminism and all of the subtle brutalities it encompasses, negotiating my own position within her orbit began to seem more urgent.
+However, as Lena Dunham’s legacy has grown messier and more fraught, and become more intimately attached to the emblem of white feminism, negotiating my own position within her orbit began to seem more urgent.

 Dunham said of the Gala: “I was sitting next to Odell Beckham Jr., and it was so amazing because it was like he looked at me and he determined I was not the shape of a woman by his standards.
 He was like, ‘That’s a marshmallow.
 That’s a child.
 That’s a dog.’
 It wasn’t mean.
 He just seemed confused… The vibe was very much like, ‘Do I want to fuck it?
 Is it wearing a…yep, it’s wearing a tuxedo.
 I’m going to go back to my cell phone.’
 It was like we were forced to be together, and he literally was scrolling Instagram rather than have to look at a woman in a bow tie.”